ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ----

-It would be fair to say that sometimes companies are just not going to accept the risk of building something own.
+It would be fair to say that sometimes (probably as a rule) companies are just not going to accept the risk of building something own.
 It has some logic.

 But if your company has experience with building its own production-grade components, then let's discuss how it might look like

 ----

-Why?
+Let's start from "Why"?

 ----

-The same reasons apply to the open source projects.
+The same reasons which applies to the open source projects.

 But not just that...

 ----

-- own solution can be more tuned to the company environment
+- own solution can be more tuned to the company
-- own solution will be growing together with the team
+- own solution will be evolving together with the team
-- it easy to integrate the own solution into the team tooling set, building new useful composite components
+- it is much easier to integrate the own solution into the team tooling set, building new useful composite components
+- you're not locked to some vendor

 ---